flatcar-archive/flatcar-docs/os/booting-on-cloudca.md

 ## Launching instances

-Before deploying Container Linux on cloud.ca, you need the following:
+Before deploying Flatcar Linux on cloud.ca, you need the following:

 * An account on `https://your_organization_name.cloud.ca`.
 * Access to an Environment with a running VPC.
 VPC and subnet creation are not